-Retirement benefit schemes (0 Continued)

 Mortality assumptions Assumed life expectations on retirement at age 65:

-2021 Years 2020 Years
+2022 Years 2021 Years

-Retiring today
+Retiring today 10010

-- Males 22.2 22.1
+- Males 22.0 22.2

-- Females 24.5 24.0
+- Females 24.3 24.5

 Retiring in 20 years

-- Males 23.5 23.4
+- Males 23.3 23.5

-- Females 26.0 25.5
+- Females 25.7 26.0

-The increase in the discount rate is linked to the increase in the yield on corporate bonds between 31 December 2020 and 31 December 2021.
+The increase in the discount rate is linked to the increase in the yield on corporate bonds between 31 December 2021 and 31 December 2022.

 The post-retirement mortality assumptions allow for expected decrease in longevity.
 The "current" disclosures above relate to assumptions based on longevity (in years) following retirement at the balance sheet date, with "future" being that relating to an employee retiring in 2030.
-2020 CMI mortality projections have been adopted in the assumptions, on the basis that this reflects the latest market data, with a smoothing factor which makes broadly the same allowance for expected higher life expectancy for pension scheme populations compared with the national population.
+The CMI mortality projections adopted in the assumptions have not changed since 2020, on the basis that these continue to reflect the latest market data, with a smoothing factor which makes broadly the same allowance for expected higher life expectancy for pension scheme populations compared with the national population.